-- First nursing school in the world to offer a master’s specialty in nursing informatics and first in the nation to offer a PhD program with a nursing informatics concentration
+- First nursing school in the nation to offer a master’s specialty in nursing informatics and first in the nation to offer a PhD program with a nursing informatics concentration

 - Only nursing school in Maryland with an Institute for Educators

 - First online RN-to-BSN; Trauma/Critical Care master's specialty; and Health Policy master's specialty in the nation

-- The state’s only Nurse Anesthesia master’s specialty and Clinical Nurse Leader (CNL) master’s degree option
+- The state's only Nurse Anesthesia specialty and Clinical Nurse Leader master's option

 Research and Funding

-- Eleventh in receipt of funding (for schools of nursing) from the National Institutes of Health (NIH)
+- Twentieth in receipt of funding (for schools of nursing) from the National Institutes of Health (NIH)

 - Extramural research funding of $3.2 million in FY ’15; total extramural funding of $7.6 million in FY ’15

 - Two interprofessional Organized Research Centers: Biology and Behavior Across the Life Span and Health Outcomes Research; one University of Maryland, Baltimore interdisciplinary center of research: The Center to Advance Chronic Pain Research

 - Research centers include extramurally funded investigators who study a variety of critical health issues, including chronic pain, impulsivity and drug abuse, neuromuscular disorders, sleep, Web-based interventions, health care organizational issues, the microbiota and pre-term birth, palliative care, worksite wellness, and bone health

 - Named a Center of Excellence in Simulation by Laerdal Medical

 - NCLEX Pass Rate: BSN graduates – 92 percent; CNL graduates – 91 percent

 - Operates Governor’s Wellmobile Program, an interprofessional collaborative practice among nurse care managers, faculty nurse practitioners and social workers, and students providing nurse-managed primary health care to uninsured and underserved residents in Central Maryland and the Upper Eastern Shore

 - Provides technical assistance for school-based health center start-up